crusoecloud/slurm/README.md

 * n compute nodes of any instance type.

 ## NFS storage
-The `slurm-nfs-node-0` exports a `/home` directory backed by a 10 TiB persistent SSD.
-The `/home` nfs directory is mounted by all login nodes and all compute nodes.
+The `slurm-nfs-node-0` node exports a `/home` directory that is mounted by all login nodes and all compute nodes.

+The `slurm_nfs_node_type` variable can optionally be set in the `terraform.tfvars` file to configure the instance type used to create `slurm-nfs-node-0`.
+If left unconfigured, this will default to `s1a.80x`.

+The `slurm_nfs_home_size` variable can optionally be set in the `terraform.tfvars` file to configure the size of the `/home` nfs share.
+If left unconfigured, this will default to 10 TiB.
+Note that `10 TiB` is the maximum currently supported by Crusoe Cloud.

 ## Enroot and Pyxis
 This solution provides support for [NVIDIA Enroot](https://github.com/nvidia/enroot)